Recruiting For Agile: Who To Hire For Success

 This agility was a deliberate decision made by the company’s CEO back in 2005: he decided to break the whole organization into around 2000 micro “business units”: small teams of 10 to 20 people that fluidly come together, accomplish a goal, then disband to reform into different teams.

 These teams are treated as small businesses, and get to decide exactly how to solve the problem that has been assigned to them.
 They have their own Profit and Loss statements, and they hire, promote and compensate according to their own internal rules.

 If they need market research done, or a product manufactured, they ask for proposals either from other business units within the company, or from service providers from outside the company.
-It’s really, truly a network-based organization, who relies on central leadership mostly to stay aligned with the overall business direction.
+It’s really, truly a network-based organization, which relies on central leadership mostly to stay aligned with the overall business direction.
 No pyramids needed, thank you very much.

-That’s a lot of independence and decentralization for a manufacturing giant- not every manager can be successful in this kind of environment.
+That’s a lot of independence and decentralization for a manufacturing giant.
+Not every manager can be successful in this kind of environment.

 Think about it: for one, these managers need to be able to regularly and quickly form new teams to respond to a specific challenge, mostly by looking into the available internal pool of talent.

 In addition, the teams themselves get to decide how to approach their project, so the managers are not really here to pass down directives from above.
 They’re here mostly to “buy” the needed resources and support for their team, and allocate those resources.

 If you’re hiring for this kind of environment, you’re looking for managers who are able to network within their organization, make the case for the resources and the people they need, and see opportunity for value creation where there wasn’t any in the past.